Usage

 Cleaning up backups

-files created during remove
+pogo clean will remove .bak files created during remove and squash

 commands.